- Building Design Concepts

 The sun is predictable and daylight can be a very reliable source of light.
 Sunlight, views, and daylight are different though, and need to be carefully managed.

-Daylighting, or using sunlight to illuminate your building, is an effective way to both decrease your building’s energy use and make it more enjoyable for people.
+Daylighting, or using sunlight to illuminate your building, is an effective way to both decrease your building’s energy use and make the interior environment more comfortable for people.

 In commercial buildings, electric lighting accounts for 35 - 50% of total electrical energy consumption.
-Using daylight can reduce this energy demand.
-Daylight also improves people's comfort and performance.
+Strategic use of daylight can reduce this energy demand.
+Daylight also improves people's comfort and productivity.

 Even when you can’t use daylighting, good lighting design can reduce energy use significantly.
 Both are important in Net Zero Energy Buildings.